 - A. Equipment and supply purchases made with CLC funds must be related to the objectives of the CLC program. - B. Provider will provide equipment, materials and supplies as needed to efficiently operate the CLC Program, unless MPS agrees otherwise.
 All equipment, materials and supplies used in the CLC Program, whether purchased by Provider with CLC Program grant funds or directly by MPS, will remain the sole property of MPS upon termination of this Agreement.
 Provider will keep all equipment, materials and supplies used in the CLC Program in good and safe working condition.
-Provider will be responsible for repairing and/or replacing damaged or broken equipment, materials, and supplies. - 1.
-All apparel, (e.g., t-shirts, jackets, etc.), and printed items, (e.g., business cards, banners, stationary, etc.), purchased with CLC funds must include reference to the 21st Century Community Learning Centers Program and either "Milwaukee Recreation" or "Milwaukee Public Schools."
+Provider will be responsible for repairing and/or replacing damaged, lost or broken equipment, materials, and supplies. - 1.
+All apparel, (e.g., t-shirts, jackets, etc.), and printed items, (e.g., business cards, banners, stationary, flyers, etc.), purchased with CLC funds must include reference to the 21st Century Community Learning Centers Program and either "Milwaukee Recreation" or "Milwaukee Public Schools."
 In the event that apparel is purchased by Provider, Provider shall comply with the standards set forth in MPS Board of School Directors' Administrative Policy 3.09(18). - Computer purchases for the CLC Program will only be done through the CLC Program Office and will be charged to Provider's CLC grant.
 All computers purchased will be PC computers.
-Computers purchased with CLC funds are considered school administrative computers by the MPS Department of Technology, and are subject to all applicable standards established by the Department of Technology. - C. Provider agrees to comply with the MPS Nutrition and Wellness Policy when purchasing food for the CLC Program.
-Provider will use good judgment when purchasing food with CLC funds.
-If MPS determines, in its sole discretion, that food purchased does not meet the guidelines identified in this paragraph, Provider will not be reimbursed for those purchases.
-Any food not served by the MPS Division of School Nutrition Services, including snacks purchased with CLC funds, must: - 1.
-Be a "whole grain-rich" grain product; or - 2.
-Have as the first ingredient a fruit, a vegetable, a dairy product, or a protein food; or - 3.
-Be a combination food that contains at least 1⁄2 cup of fruit or vegetable; or - 4.
-Contain 10% of the Daily Value (DV) of one of the nutrients of public health concern in the 2010 Dietary Guidelines for Americans (calcium, potassium, vitamin D, or dietary fiber); and
+Computers purchased with CLC funds are considered school administrative computers by the MPS Department of Technology, and are subject to all applicable standards established by the Department of Technology. - C. Provider will submit a "Request to Purchase Equipment Over \$150" form, a sample of which is attached hereto and incorporated by reference as Appendix D, for approval by MPS prior to making any equipment purchases equal to, or over, \$150.
+If said form is not submitted and approved prior to purchase, MPS will have the right to withhold reimbursement.
+Provider will place an MPS inventory identification tag on all equipment equal to, or over, \$150 that has been reimbursed with CLC funds.
+Provider will keep written records of these items, as well as their corresponding inventory number.